New England Patriots vs. Houston Texans NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- New England and its opponents have combined for 39.5 points -- this matchup's over/under -- only one time this season.
+- New England and its opponents have combined for 39.5 points or more only once this season.

 - In 75% of Houston's games this season (3/4), the teams combined to score more than Sunday's over/under of 39.5.

-- The combined points per game average of the two teams, 34.6, is 4.9 points fewer than Sunday's over/under.
+- Sunday's total is 4.9 points higher than the combined 34.6 PPG average of the two teams.

-- This contest's total is 7.0 points under the 46.5 these two squads combine to give up per game in 2020.
+- These two squads surrender a combined 46.5 points per game, 7.0 more than this contest's over/under.

-- Patriots games this season feature an average total of 44.9 points, a number 5.4 points higher than Sunday's over/under.
+- The Patriots and their opponents have scored an average of 44.9 points per game in 2020, 5.4 more than Sunday's total.

-- The 39.5-point total for this game is 6.4 points below the 45.9 points per game average total in Texans games this season.
+- In 2020, games involving the Texans have averaged a total of 45.9 points, 6.4 more than the set over/under in this contest.

 Patriots stats and trends

-- New England has two wins against the spread in four games this season.
+- Thus far this year New England has two wins against the spread.

-- New England's games this year have not gone over any of four set point totals.
+- New England's games this year have not eclipsed the over/under yet in four opportunities.

-- The Patriots average 311.8 yards per game, 90 fewer yards than the 401.8 the Texans allow per matchup.
+- The Patriots rack up 311.8 yards per game, 90 fewer yards than the 401.8 the Texans give up per outing.

-- The Patriots have turned the ball over seven times this season, one more turnover than the Texans have forced (6).
+- The Patriots have turned the ball over one more time (7 total) than the Texans have forced a turnover (6) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Texans.